ddetommaso/TobiiGlassesPyController/README.md

 * connect.py - A Python script to connect with the eye-tracker.
 * calibrate_and_record.py - A Python script for managing calibrations and recordings.
 * streaming.py - A Python script for receiving live data from the eye-tracker
-* live_scene.py - A Python script for receiving live scene from the eye-tracker camera.
+* live_scene.py - A Python script for receiving live scene from the eye-tracker camera (works only with IPv4).
-* live_scene_and_gaze.py - A Python script for receiving live scene and synchronized gaze.
+* live_scene_and_gaze.py - A Python script for receiving live scene and synchronized gaze (works only with IPv4).